formgate/formgate/README.md

 # Requirements

+* Apache (or other web server with appropriate rewrite rules configured)
 * PHP 7.2
-* Web server supporting PHP
 * Composer

 # Installation